Airport & South Line: Operations and stations

-During peak hours, there are additional express services, which skip some stops between Macquarie Fields and Revesby, but some also make additional stops at Padstow and Riverwood.
-Some express services also operate via Sydenham instead of the Airport.
-There are also a few services terminating at Turrella.
+During peak hours, there are additional express services, which skip East Hills and Panania.
+Some also make additional stops at Padstow and Riverwood.
+Many express services also operate via Sydenham instead of the Airport.

 Occasionally during trackwork on the City Circle, all services will be switched to run via Sydenham in one direction only, with the other direction running via the Airport, due to limitations of the track design at Central.
-When there is trackwork on other lines, there will also occasionally be shuttle services running express to Kingsgrove via Sydenham.
+Alternatively services will completely avoid the City Circle, terminating at Central platform 23.

 Patronage

-The following table shows the patronage of Sydney Trains network for the year ending 30 June 2022.
+The following table shows the patronage of Sydney Trains network for the year ending 30 June 2024.